American and British English spelling differences: Exceptions

 In the United States, the spelling theatre is sometimes used when referring to the art form of theatre, while the building itself, as noted above, generally is spelled theater.
 For example, the University of Wisconsin–Madison has a "Department of Theatre and Drama", which offers courses that lead to the "Bachelor of Arts in Theatre", and whose professed aim is "to prepare our graduate students for successful 21st Century careers in the theatre both as practitioners and scholars".

 Some placenames in the United States use Centre in their names.
-Examples include the Stonebriar Centre mall, the cities of Rockville Centre and Centreville, Centre County and Centre College.
+Examples include the villages of Newton Centre and Rockville Centre, the city of Centreville, Centre County and Centre College.
 Sometimes, these places were named before spelling changes but more often the spelling serves as an affectation.
 Proper names are usually spelled according to their native-variety spelling vocabulary; so, for instance, although Peter is the usual form of the male given name, as a surname both the spellings Peter and Petre (the latter notably borne by a British lord) are found.

 For British accoutre, the American practice varies: the Merriam-Webster Dictionary prefers the -re spelling, but The American Heritage Dictionary of the English Language prefers the -er spelling.